MattCSmith/Project-365/README.md

 ## Day 94
 #### **Project:** Challenged.Dev - Next.js Frontend
 Unfortunately I didn't have much time today, which meant I didn't have enough time to finish up the styling from yesterday.
 Instead I decided to make a start on the challenge page.

+## Day 95
+#### **Project:** Challenged.Dev - Next.js Frontend
+Today I finished off implementing the challenges page and made some good progress on styling the cards for both the challenge page and the resources page.